AbirOumghar/EnergyClusterAnalytics/README.md

 # EnergyClusterAnalytics 🌟

 ## Overview
-"EnergyClusterAnalytics" is a cutting-edge academic project 📚 that utilizes unsupervised learning techniques 📊 to delve into and understand patterns in residential electricity consumption 🔌.
-This project applies Principal Component Analysis (PCA), various clustering algorithms, and Binary Segmentation Search 🧩 to identify distinct consumption behaviors across 100 apartments over a span of 91 days.
+"EnergyClusterAnalytics" is a cutting-edge academic project, that utilizes unsupervised learning techniques  to delve into and understand patterns in residential electricity consumption .
+This project applies Principal Component Analysis (PCA), various clustering algorithms, and Binary Segmentation Search to identify distinct consumption behaviors across 100 apartments over a span of 91 days.
 Through detailed data analysis, we aim to uncover insights for more targeted and efficient energy management strategies 💡.

 ## Objectives
 - To explore and understand the variability in electricity consumption among different households.